trustoverip/tswg-did-method-webs-specification/spec/whois.md

 `whois` folder where it might find a couple of useful VCs or VPs with the `did:webs` DID as the subject.
 For example:

-- A verifiable presentation derived from a credential issued by [GLEIF] containing the [LEI] of the school.
+- A verifiable presentation derived from a credential issued by the Legal Entity Registrar for the jurisdiction in which the school is headquartered.
-  - Since the company knows about GLEIF, they can automate the lookup to get more information about the school -- where it is registered, etc.
+  - Since the company knows about the Legal Entity Registrar, they can automate the lookup to get more information about the school -- its legal name, when it was registered, contact information, etc.
-- A verifiable presentation derived from a credential issued by the "Association of Colleges and Universities" for the jurisdiction of the school.
+- A verifiable credential issued by the "Association of Colleges and Universities" for the jurisdiction of the school.
   - Since they don't know about the Association for that jurisdiction, the company can repeat the process for the issuer of _that_ credential.
 They might (for example), learn that the Association has in its `did:webs` `whois` folder a